Go.Compare

-Go.Compare (formerly GoCompare.com) is a British financial services comparison company based in Newport, Wales.
+GoCompare.com Limited, trading as Go.Compare (formerly GoCompare from 2017 until 2022, and GoCompare.com until 2017, styled as GO.COMPARE) is a Welsh financial services comparison company based in Cardiff, Wales.
 Its website provides comparison details for financial products including car insurance, home and pet insurance and breakdown cover.
 Since 2021 it has been owned by Future plc.
-The company is known for its advertising campaign, which in 2015 was voted as the "most irritating advertisement."
+The company's advertising campaign in 2015 was voted as the "most irritating advertisement."

+The company is authorised and regulated by the Financial Conduct Authority (FCA) in the UK and is the only comparison website invited to join the British Insurance Brokers Association (BIBA).